 Step 7: Test drive some hobby servo motors on your LMS-ESP32

 The LMS-ESP32 has four ports for Servo motors.
 Locate the area labeled “servos” at the back of the LMS-ESP32 board.
 You will find four smaller areas marked with the letters ‘S’, ‘5’, and ‘G’.
 These indicate the signal pin, +5V pin, and Ground pin respectively.
-The servos are internally numbered 0 to 3 and correspond to GPIO pins GPIO21, GPIO22, GPIO23, and GPIO25.
-To connect Servo 0, link the signal wire to GPIO21, and so on.
+Usually, the GND wire is brown or black.
+The +5V wire is red and the Signal wire can be white or orange (See e.g. this website on servo’s for an overview of wire colors).
+The servos are internally numbered 0 to 3 and correspond to GPIO pins GPIO21, 22, 23, and 25 for LMS-ESP32v1 and GPIO19, 20, 21 and 22 for LMS-ESP32v2.

 from pybricks.parameters import Button, Color, Direction, Port, Side, Stop